core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Payload Content Formats

-Resource Directory implementations using this specification MUST support the application/link-format content format (ct=40).
+RDs implementing this specification MUST support the application/link-format content format (ct=40).

-Resource Directories implementing this specification MAY support additional content formats.
+RDs implementing this specification MAY support additional content formats.

-Any additional content format supported by a Resource Directory implementing this specification SHOULD be able to express all the information expressible in link-format.
+Any additional content format supported by an RD implementing this specification SHOULD be able to express all the information expressible in link-format.
 It MAY be able to express information that is inexpressible in link-format, but those expressions SHOULD be avoided where possible.